-- (1) This section applies to any of the following decisions (the decision)- - (a) a decision of the chief executive (corrective services) - (i) the suitability of a person to perform community service work under a fine option order under section 48; or - (ii) the failure of a person to comply with a fine option order under this Act; or - (b) a decision of the registrar to refuse an application for instalment payments under section 42; or - (c) a decision of the registrar to issue- - (i) an enforcement order under section 38; or - (ii) an enforcement warrant under section 63; or - (iii) a fine collection notice under section 75; or - (iv) a notice of intention to suspend a driver licence under section 105; or - (v) an arrest and imprisonment warrant under section 119; or - (d) a decision of the registrar to register an interest in land or property under section 110; - (e) a decision of the registrar to revoke a fine option order under section 129; or - (f) a decision of a court registrar to refuse to cancel a revocation of a fine option order under section 130.
+- (1) This section applies to any of the following decisions (the decision)- - (a) a decision of the chief executive (corrective services) about- - (i) the suitability of a person to perform community service work under a fine option order under section 48; or - (ii) the failure of a person to comply with a fine option order under this Act; - (b) a decision of the registrar to refuse an application for instalment payments under section 42; - (c) a decision of the registrar to issue- - (i) an enforcement order under section 38; or - (ii) an enforcement warrant under section 63; or - (iii) a fine collection notice under section 75; or - (iv) a notice of intention to suspend a driver licence under section 105; or - (v) an arrest and imprisonment warrant under section 119; - (d) a decision of the registrar to register an interest in land or property under section 110;

-- (2) The Judicial Review Act 1991, parts 3 and 4 does not apply to the following matters- - (a) conduct engaged in for the purpose of making the decision; - (b) other conduct that relates to the making of the decision; - (c) the making of the decision; - (d) the decision. - (3) Without limiting subsection (2), the Supreme Court does not have jurisdiction to hear and decide applications made to it under the Judicial Review Act 1991, part 3 or 4 about matters mentioned in that subsection.
+- (e) a decision of the registrar to revoke a fine option order under section 129; - (f) a decision of a court registrar to refuse to cancel a revocation of a fine option order under section 130; - (g) a decision of the registrar to issue- - (i) a notice of intention to issue an immobilisation warrant; or - (ii) an immobilisation warrant. - (2) The Judicial Review Act 1991, parts 3 and 4 does not apply to the following matters- - (a) conduct engaged in for the purpose of making the decision; - (b) other conduct that relates to the making of the decision; - (c) the making of the decision; - (d) the decision. - (3) Without limiting subsection (2), the Supreme Court does not have jurisdiction to hear and decide applications made to it under the Judicial Review Act 1991, part 3 or 4 about matters mentioned in that subsection.